 Figure 1.
-Tapping conditions with different degrees of social interaction: (a) computer condition/non-social condition where both dyad members hear and tap to regular computer generated beats; (b) bidirectional coupling/tapping to responsive other where both participants hear and tap to beats generated by the other participant, but not their own tapping; (c-d) unidirectional coupling/ tapping to non-responsive other where both participants hear and tap to be both participants hear and tap to under computer generated by the other only the tapping of either member one (c) or member two (d), causing a leader-follower relationship.
+Tapping conditions with different degrees of social interaction: (a) computer condition/non-social condition where both dyad members hear and tap to regular computer generated beats; (b) bidirectional coupling/tapping to responsive other where both participants hear and tap to beats generated by the other participant, but not their own tapping; (c-d) unidirectional coupling/tapping to non-responsive other where both participants hear and tap to be both participants hear and tap to be both participants hear and tap to solve other where both participants hear and tap to only the tapping of either member one (c) or member two (d), causing a leader-follower relationship.
 Auditory feedback is indicated with arrows.
 Green indicates the computer, red indicates member one, and blue member two.